-- Follow the STA learning sequence. - Will have expert knowledge of the subjects that they teach rooted in evidence and the key elements of effective teaching. - Enable pupils to understand key concepts, presenting information clearly and encourage appropriate discussion. - Check pupils' understanding effectively, and identify and correct misunderstandings. - Ensure that pupils embed key concepts in their long-term memory and apply them fluently. - Enable pupils to transfer key knowledge to long-term memory by sequencing new knowledge and skills which build on what has been taught before. - Use assessment to check pupils' understanding in order to inform teaching, and to help pupils embed and use knowledge fluently and develop their understanding, and not simply memorise disconnected facts. - Use target and technical language, including disciplinary literacy.
+- Follow the STA learning sequence. - Will have expert knowledge of the subjects that they teach rooted in evidence and the key elements of effective teaching. - Enable pupils to understand key concepts, presenting information clearly and encourage appropriate discussion. - Check pupils' understanding effectively, and identify and correct misunderstandings. - Ensure that pupils embed key concepts in their long-term memory and apply them fluently.

+- Enable pupils to transfer key knowledge to long-term memory by sequencing new knowledge and skills which build on what has been taught before. - Use assessment to check pupils' understanding in order to inform teaching, and to help pupils embed and use knowledge fluently and develop their understanding, and not simply memorise disconnected facts.
+This includes assessment strategies to support SEND pupils and pupils with EHCP plans. - Use target and technical language, including disciplinary literacy.